 Upload an image from your computer.
 Drag the image onto the tile or click browse your files and locate the image.

 Enter text into a field that can be formatted and styled.

 Add several styles of interactive filters, which can affect multiple reports on the Dashboard.
 Filter tiles will not display in Dashboard exports.
 See Interactive Filters and Exporting Dashboards for more information.

 Drag an existing report onto the tile.
 See Adding Reports for more information.

 Screen fit and scaling

 Tiles can resize and adjust their positions automatically to fit different screen sizes.
-A dashboard can resize to fit on a very large television, or on a very small smartphone screen, so you do not need to make multiple dashboards for different sizes.
+A Dashboard will automatically resize to fit on a large television or a smartphone screen, so there is no need to make multiple Dashboards for different screen sizes.

-You can customize how dashboards will scale to fit different screen sizes.
-Click the format icon to open the Dashboard Format pane.
+You can customize how Dashboards will scale to fit different screen sizes.
+Click the formatting icon to open the Dashboard Formatting pane.
 The following Canvas Fit options are available: